An $L_\infty$ algebra structure on polyvector fields: A proof of the Main Theorem

-\begin{definition} A modified angle function is any map from the modified (contracted) $\overline{C}_{2,0}$ to the circle unit $S^1$ such that the internal circle (in the right picture in Figure 5) maps isomorphically to $S^1$ as the Euclidean ${\mathrm{angle}}$, and the external boundary component maps also to $S^1$ (in the homotopically unique way, with the period $\pi$). \end{definition} Here the angle in the internal circle is the Euclidian angle when $z_2$ approaches $z_1$.
+\begin{defn} A {\it modified angle function} is any map from the modified (contracted) $\overline{C}_{2,0}$ to the circle unit $S^1$ such that the internal circle is mapped isomorphically to $S^1$, as the Euclidean ${\mathrm{angle}}$, and the external boundary component is also mapped to $S^1$ (in the homotopically unique way, with the period $\pi$). \end{defn} Here the angle in the internal circle is the Euclidian angle when $z_2$ approaches $z_1$.
 The period of this angle inside the half-circle is $\pi$, not $2\pi$.

-The Kontsevich's harmonic angle is an example of such a map, see (\ref{new1}) below.
+There is a modified Kontsevich's harmonic angle function, which provides an example of such a map, see (\ref{new1}) below.

-Let us recall that the angle function in [K97], Section 6.2, is a map of the eye from the left picture in Figure 5 such that the inner circle maps isomorphically as angle, the upper boundary is contracted to a point, and the lower boundary is mapped with period $2\pi$.
+Let us recall that {\it the Kontsevich angle function}, introduced in [K97, Sect.
+6.2], is a map of the eye $\overline{C}_{2,0}$ (drawn in the left picture of Figure \ref{figure5}) to $S^1$ such that the inner circle is mapped isomorphically as the angle function, the upper boundary is contracted to a point, and the lower boundary is mapped with period $2\pi$.

-Let us emphasize a difference between the two definitions: in our case, any angle function $\theta$ is a function in a proper sense, while in the Kontsevich's definition it is a multi-valued function defined only up to $2\pi$.
-Therefore, in our case the de Rham derivative $\phi=d\theta$ is an exact 1-form, while in the Kontsevich's case it is only closed.
-But a more serious breakdown is that in our case the propagator $\phi$ is not a smooth function on the manifold with corners $\overline{C}_{2,0}$.
-This will be the main source of problems in the next Subsection, where we prove the $L_\infty$ property using the Stokes' theorem.
+Let us stress a difference between the two definitions: in our case, any angle function $\theta$ is a function in a proper sense, whence in Kontsevich's definition it is a multi-valued function defined only up to $2\pi$.
+Therefore, in our case, the de Rham derivative $\phi=d\theta$ is an exact 1-form, whence in Kontsevich's case it is only closed.
+What also makes this difference essential is the observation that in our case the propagator $\phi$ is not a smooth function on the manifold with corners $\overline{C}_{2,0}$.
+It will be the main source of problems for the proof of the $L_\infty$ identities using Stokes' formula in the next Subsection.